oskarrough/codesandnotes/content/Preface/a-work-in-progress.md

 I care how you consume which is why I want to publish everything here as a website, as a pdf, as an e-book and of course a hardcover book.
 Eventually.
 I take the advice of another good friend: _"ship early, ship often"_.

-All this just to say that Codes & Notes is a work in progress and it will stay like that.
+All this to say that Codes & Notes is a work in progress and it will stay like that.
 It's best like that.

 ![Completely unrelated illustration except for the fact that they were also working.
 The opium workers](/images/illustrations/c-1850-sherwill-4-dryi67904.jpg)